Dental Careers in Michigan

 Dental Hygienist

 High demand across every practice type and region.
-Hygienist positions typically include benefits, continuing education allowances, and flexible scheduling options.
+Most positions include competitive benefits, continuing education allowances, and flexible scheduling.

 Dentist / Associate

-General dentistry and specialty roles are available across private practices, DSOs, and community health settings.
-Many associate dentist jobs in Michigan include partnership tracks and production-based compensation models.
+General dentistry and specialty opportunities are available across private practices, DSOs, and community health settings.
+Many associate positions include partnership opportunities and production-based compensation.

 Front Office & Admin

-Scheduling, insurance coordination, billing, and patient support roles that keep practices running smoothly.
-These positions offer stable full-time employment with healthcare benefits.
+Scheduling, insurance coordination, billing, and patient communication roles that keep practices operating efficiently.

 Salary Expectations Across Michigan